 Ecology and Conservation

 I'm currently working to understand the life history variation of Mediterranean green turtles, which nest on Alagadi beach in Northern Cyprus.
 I'm using a long-term individual-based dataset, coupled with Bayesian statistical methods, molecular techniques, and approaches from quantitative genetics to understand the variation and trade-offs in crucial life history traits in this species.
-I'm interested in understanding how key life history traits, such as reproduction, survival, and growth change throughout an individual's lifetime, to answer questions about whether things like yearly survival and reproductive effort decline as individuals age.
-Additionally, I'm interested in using genetic techniques to estimate key population parameters, such as age at sexual maturity and generation length.
+Broadly, I'm interested in what causes variation in key life history traits such as survival and reproduction, and the relative importance of things like aging, genetics, and evnironmental factors in shaping these patterns.

 For my PhD I am being supervised by Professor Annette Broderick Profile | University of Exeter, Dr Erik Postma Profile | University of Exeter, and Dr Xavier Harrison Profile | University of Exeter, in collaboration with the North Cyprus Society for the Protection of Turtles' (SPOT) Marine Turtle Conservation Project.